skip to main content

 Breezeline customers who benefitted from the Affordable Connectivity Program (ACP) will no longer get $30 off their internet bills starting this month.
 It’s a shame, but there are still cheap ways to get online.

 Breezeline has stepped up with two affordable internet plans in 13 states.
 The first option, the Internet Assist Program, offers speeds up to 50Mbps for $9.99 per month.
 If you’ve been using the ACP, you will qualify.
-(There are other ways to qualify too).
+There’s also a $29.99 monthly plan for low-income folks called Internet Assist Plus, but you have to sign up by the end of July 2024 to qualify.

 Former ACP recipients may have options from other providers too.
 We’ll get into the Breezeline plans, alternatives, and resources that can help you get online regardless of your income status.